PREP TIME: 10 mins

 Without the chocolate, the coconut, apricots and oats in these bars make them a winner for breakfast on the go.
 Who am I kidding, chocolate would too of course.

-The recipe below makes 12 large bars or 24 smaller squares.
+The recipe above makes 12 large bars or 24 smaller squares.
 Cut them however you desire.